 The Death Penalty.
-Time for a U.K revue?
+Time for a U.K review?

-Has the time has come for a referendum to allow the UK people to voice their views on the return of The Death Penalty to the U.K
+Has the time come for a referendum to allow the British people to voice their views on the return of The Death Penalty to the U.K?

-The death penalty across the UK was abolished in 1969, with the introduction of the Murder (Abolition of Death Penalty) Act 1965.
+The death penalty / capital punishment was abolished in the UK in 1969, with the introduction of the Murder (Abolition of Death Penalty) Act 1965.
 The Act replaced the death penalty with a mandatory sentence of imprisonment of “life”.

-Today however, life means 15 years, out after 8.
+Today however, life means possibly 15 years, out after 8.

 Forensics and the scientific advances over the last 20 to 30 years, and no doubt into the future are crucial evidences in most crimes.
 Forensic results can prove without doubt as to someone’s whereabouts, involvement with articles, DNA issues, causes of death or injury.
 Forensic evidence can also determine lies and falsehoods in other forms of submitted “evidence”.
 Rarely is there any doubt today as to the involvement of an individual thanks to Forensic science.